 Slice Shop

-Although there is will occasionally be an American barbeque influence in the pizzas, expect the classic New York-style slices that are wide enough to fold in half lengthways to eat.
+Slice Shop is the new New York-style pizzeria in the heart of Footscray from the Burn City Smokers team.
+Available by the slice or as an 18-inch pie, there are around eight different pizzas on offer each day, half of which are promised to be vegetarian.
+Although there will occasionally be an American barbeque influence in the pizzas, expect the classic New York-style slices that are wide enough to fold in half lengthways to eat.

 Pizza Shop

 Spensley's humble pizza outpost, Pizza Shop, next door packs quite a punch, so much so that if you don't get in early enough, their pies are sold out.
-It's a walk-in only and takeaway situation, where locals relish in the likes of a smoked pancetta and burnt chili honey number, as well as a few spins on favourites we've come to know and love from Pizza Shop.
+It's a walk-in only and takeaway situation, where locals relish in the likes of smoked pancetta and burnt chilli honey number, as well as a few spins on favourites we've come to know and love from Pizza Shop.
 They also serve up a mean cannoli if you're after something sweet.

 400 Gradi

-Dom’s Social
+Dom’s Social Club

 Baby Pizza